 All mainstream resources available to those experiencing homelessness in West Virginia are used to complement the services provided by WVDO through the Emergency Solutions Grant program.
 WVDO and the project sponsors within the ESG program coordinate efforts with other federal, state, and local entities to provide a true continuum of services to those most vulnerable within our communities.
 ESG providers specifically meet their dollar for dollar match requirements using other mainstream funding and resources including those provided through the Department of Health and Human Resources and other emergency shelter funding.
 Additionally, domestic violence providers use other resources to blend with those already in use with ESG in order to provide other services, TANF, Housing Choice Vouchers, and obtaining any additional resources to strengthen those services offered to victims of domestic violence.
-Many shelters throughout the state connect homeless individuals to health and mental health services to ensure the greater ability to be self-sustaining once affordable housing is found for them.
+Many shelters throughout the state connect homeless individuals to health and mental health services through case management and support services and even offer job training and employment services to ensure the greater ability to be self-sustaining once affordable housing is found for them.